Data x Python

 DA/ML/AI with Python

-• Data manipulation with numpy and pandas
+• Data manipulation with numpy, pandas, and polars

-• Visualization with matplotlib
+• Visualization with matplotlib, seaborn, and plotly

 • Machine Learning with scikit-learn